 Streamlining opportunities created by digital freight marketplaces

-Outside of solving a wide range of problems, digital marketplaces open up several opportunities for businesses that are willing to invest in dedicated transportation and logistics software.
+Outside of solving a wide range of problems, digital marketplaces open up several opportunities for businesses that are willing to invest in dedicated transportation and logistics software and fleet management solutions.
 Chief among them are the following:

 - Companies can create quotes, communicate with customers, and execute transactions in real time